nikolaosroufas@gmail.com inf2024146@ionio.gr

 LinkedIn

-I’m an undergraduate Computer Science student at the Ionian University, Department of Informatics, with a growing academic and research presence in Machine Learning, Natural Language Processing (NLP), and Explainable AI (XAI).
+I’m an undergraduate Computer Science student at the Ionian University, Department of Informatics, ranked among the top 3% of my cohort in AI- and programming-oriented modules.
+My academic and research interests lie in Neural Networks, Machine Learning, and Explainable AI (XAI), with a particular focus on making neural architectures more transparent, modular, and interpretable.

 Analyzing Public Discourse and Sentiment in Climate Change Discussions Using Transformer-Based Models